How to Generate Video with Cursor: The Complete 2026 Guide

 -o unboxing.mp4

 Real-world Cursor workflow: You're shipping a feature.
-Your Cursor agent writes the changelog, builds the announcement page, then generates a teaser clip — all in one session.
-No tool switching, no context loss.
+Your Cursor agent writes the changelog, builds the announcement page, generates a teaser clip, embeds it in the hero component, and updates the layout — all in one agent action.
+No tool switching, no context loss, no leaving your IDE.

 Quick model picker for Cursor users: